elcinelif/toxikind/README.md

 Machine learning opens up many opportunities to reduce costs and the number of test animals:
 - Trained on human-relevant experimental data.
 - Fast *in-silico* screening of thousands of compounds.
-- Reduces unnecessary preclinical testing & harm.
+- Reduces preclinical animal testing & harm.

 Goals of this project are:
 - to predict the toxicity (to humans) of chemical compounds as reliably as possible.